 - 1. Click New Connection in the main toolbar to open the New Connection dialog. - 2.
 Select Microsoft SQL Server from the Database Type drop-down list. - 3.
-Select the ODBC tab.

-4. Enter the following connection information.
+Select the ODBC tab. - 4.
+Enter the following connection information.

 ODBC tab Data Source Name The name of the MS SQL Server ODBC data source.
 User Name Enter the user name to use for this connection.
 Password Enter the password associated with the user name.
 Connection Name Enter a name to use to identify this connection in the My Connections pane.
-Reconnect Options Click Reconnect Options to specify timeout and reconnect options.
+Options Click Options to specify timeout and reconnect options.
 See Connection Timeout and Reconnect Options.

 - i Note: BFScripts have been added to the Data Source name field in the ODBC Connection dialog.
 BFScripts have been enabled on the User Name and Password fields. - 5.
 Click Create Connection to save the connection information and connect. - 6.
 After creating a new SQL Server connection, you can collect database and host server information using the Edit Connection dialog.
-See Environment Information on page 54 for more information.
+See Environment Information on page 62 for more information. - Note: To review or modify an existing connection, click Edit Connections in the main toolbar.
+Select a connection and click Select.

-Miscellaneous Options
+Miscellaneous